TheThingsIndustries/generic-node-docs/doc/content/getting-started/platform-guide/_index.md

 <!--more-->

-## Step 1: Create a new account on The Things Stack (TTS) Cloud
+## Step 1: Create a new account on {{% tts %}} Cloud

-We have a dedicated The Things Stack Cloud tenant for the {{% gn %}}.
-Please head to this url and create a new account if you don't have one.
-You may also sign in with your Things ID account: [Generic Node TTS Cloud](https://gnse.eu1.cloud.thethings.industries/).
-You're also free to use our community stack ([The Thigns Network](https://eu1.cloud.thethings.network/)) or any other TTS Cloud tenant for this purpose.
+We have a dedicated [{{% tts %}} Cloud tenant for the {{% gn %}}](https://gnse.eu1.cloud.thethings.industries/).
+To access it, you may create a new account or sign in with The Things ID.
+You're also free to use our [community network](https://eu1.cloud.thethings.network/) or any other {{% tts %}} Cloud tenant for this purpose.

-## Step 2: Select your region and create a new Application
+## Step 2: Select your region and create your application

-Create new Application with a unique app-id.
-Adding the app name and the description are optional.
+Choose a network cluster for your region (EU in this example) and head over to the applications tab.
+Create new application with a unique **Application ID**.
+Application name and description are optional.
 {{< figure src="gnse_claim_0.png" alt="Create new Application" >}}

 Once you have a test applicatin similar to this we can move to the next step:
 {{< figure src="gnse_claim_1.png" alt="Test application" >}}